SteveRidout/flashdown/README.md

 ## WARNING: Alpha version

-This is new software which hasn't been tested by anyone except for me on my macOS machine.
+This is new software which hasn't been tested by many people yet.
 Use at your own risk!

 That said, I'd love for you to try it out and please [open an issue on GitHub](https://github.com/SteveRidout/flashdown/issues) if you come across any problems!